TeknooSoftware/bridge-phpdi-symfony/README.md

 License
 -------
-Symfony Bridge is licensed under the MIT License - see the licenses folder for details
+This library is licensed under the MIT License - see the licenses folder for details

 Contribute :)
 -------------